AmalenduAshok/ARC/README.md

 [Helps people struggling with emotional, mental stress and anxiety to track their current mental state.]

 ### The Solution
-[We provide mental health tips, resources and self assesment quizzes.Moreover our integrateg open AI acts as a mental health therapist in solving your issues ]
+[We provide mental health tips, resources and self assesment quizzes.Moreover our integrated open AI acts as a mental health therapist in solving your issues ]

 ## Technical Details
 ### Technologies/Components Used